JayElDubya/esphomedocs/esphomeyaml/cookbook/garage-door.rst

 The relay toggles the garage door action; either opening, closing, or stopping.
 A :doc:`binary-sensor </esphomeyaml/components/binary_sensor/index>` (such as a magnetic reed switch) provides the feedback for the garage door state.
-Note: Although the default value for ''optimistic:'' is false, it is left explicitly defined here only to highlight it as a difference from the dual-relay example.
+Note: Although the default value for ``optimistic:`` is false, it is left explicitly defined here only to highlight it as a difference from the dual-relay example.